 The best warm season shade grass is St. Augustine grass, but it cannot be bought as seed.
 It must be sprigged or planted as sod.
 Zoysia grass and Centipede grass are also decent shade grasses for southern climates, however, the more northern the lawn, the less these grasses will thrive in the shade.
 Closer to the transition zone, and including the transition zone, fine fescues are more suitable for shade tolerance.

 Under a Shady Tree

-If trying to grow grass under a tree, keep in mind that the new grass will be, not only lacking in sunlight but in direct competition with the trees for water and nutrients.
-Ensure the is adequate soil to sustain the grass among the tree roots.
+If trying to grow grass under a tree, keep in mind that the new grass will be lacking in sunlight and in direct competition with the trees for water and nutrients.
+Ensure there is adequate soil to sustain the grass among the tree roots.
 The grass will likely need help by way of extra watering and fertilizing.
 It would also help if the tree or trees could be thinned out by pruning to allow as much available sunlight as possible to penetrate the canopy.

 Sometimes, the reason grass doesn't want to grow in a shady area is because it wasn't meant to.
 It might be necessary to think outside the box when dealing with shady areas.
 If grass doesn't seem to grow under a tree, perhaps a mulched bed could be an option.
 Ground covers like pachysandra also make acceptable alternatives to planting grass.
 Shade-loving annuals could be planted under trees or the area could be left undisturbed and completely natural.